Udayraj123/OMRChecker/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**
 Add any other context about the problem here.
+ - Error Stack trace (using --debug flag).

-Error Stack trace.
-Sample images used, etc
+ - Sample images used, etc